YunYunFan Garage Kit Guide

 Clear1.jpg

-Then get a 1.5 ml eppendorf tube, fill it with 0.5 ml of clear, 0.5 ml of thinner, and 1 scoop (with the tamiya paint stirrer, roughly 0.05 to 0.1 ml) of the 50:50 mix. the result should look like light tomato jelly (see below picture for reference).
+Then get a 1.5 ml eppendorf tube, fill it with 0.5 ml of clear, 0.5 ml of thinner, and 1 scoop (with the tamiya paint stirrer, roughly 0.05 to 0.1 ml) of the 50:50 mix.
+The result should look like light tomato jelly (see below picture for reference).

 Clear2.jpg

 Spray this diluted mix on the model.
-The guide in japanese says to spray clear primer (finisher's) but we don't have that here, so spray gx100 all over first.
+The guide in Japanese says to spray clear primer (finisher's) but we don't have that here, so spray gx100 all over first.
 It should take you 4 - 6 coats or so to get light color skin.
 If it doesn't take 4 coats (too little coats or too many), adjust the dilution.
 Make sure to dry between coats of at least 10 min.

 Now that your model looks like a pale vampire, it's time to add the highlights.
 Since there's a ton of work you did to get to this point, you can use enamels for highlighting.
 Use clear red enamel, or fluorescent red/pink.
 If you screw up, just wipe it off with lighter fuel and try again. start with spraying the crevices and work your way out.